Hadjimina/their.news/README.md

 <!-- ### What do the emojis mean?
 The emojis represent a simple sentiment analysis which analyses a preview of the article and gives a score about how positive (score > 0.66), or how negative (score < 0.33) the article is.
 Since this is far from perfect, the emojis should be taken with a grain of salt. -->
+## Known bugs
+These bugs do not break the website, but might impact the experience slightly

+1. The outlet list above the slider does not show all outlets of a given political position and search time.
+2. The articles from the first search of a new topic disregard the bias slider

 ## Support me